For the 2025 school year, there are 30 community colleges serving 110,604 students in Massachusetts (16 public colleges and 14 private colleges).

 How much do community colleges cost in Massachusetts?

-For Massachusetts community colleges, the average tuition is approximately $4,424 per year for in-state students and $9,401 for out-of-state students.
-For private community colleges, the average yearly tuition is approximately $30,266 per year.
+The average tuition for community colleges in Massachusetts is approximately $4,424 per year for in-state students and $9,401 for out-of-state students.
+For private community colleges, the average yearly tuition is approximately $30,266.

 What are the top ranked community colleges in Massachusetts?